Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To easily remove mascara, even waterproof mascara, wet a washcloth, put on a small amount of lotion to one small area of the cloth, and wipe off the mascara with ease.

 Don't spend a lot of money on fancy named eye creams and mascara remover.
 Johnson's Baby Shampoo (No Tears) is great.
 A bottle will last for ever.
-Just put a nickel size in your hand put on lashes and rinse it off.
-The best thing is No Tears and it's cheap!

 I had the same problem and was thrilled to find a great solution.
 I purchased cloths made for removing mascara from Norwex, a company that sells high quality, silver infused products to hospitals in Norway.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've always had long, dark lashes.
 Way back in the 60's I used to wear a lot of mascara and gave no thought to what I did to my skin while trying to remove it.
 Now that I'm in my early 60's, the years of tugging and scrubbing really shows around my eyes.
 Regretfully, I can't afford surgery.
 In an attempt to do no more damage, I rarely use mascara, only on special occasions, maybe a dozen times a year or so.
 I love the look, but getting it off is still an ordeal.
 Everything burns my eyes, even baby oil.
 Any ideas?